Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation

 where, in the replica symmetric ansatz, We thus have Plugging the above in \eqref{eq:general_gen_error_Gaussian_eq} yields \eqref{eq:gen_err_result}.

 Let us now prove a formula for the optimal mean-square generalisation error written in terms of the overlaps which holds for the special case of linear readout with Gaussian label noise $P_{\rm out}(y\mid \lambda)=\exp(-\frac1{2\Delta}(y-\lambda)^2)/\sqrt{2\pi \Delta}$.
 The following derivation is exact and does not require any Gaussianity assumption on the random variables $(\lambda^a)$.
 For the linear Gaussian channel the means verify $\EE[y\mid\lambda]=\lambda$ and $\EE[y^2\mid\lambda]=\lambda^2+\Delta$.
-Plugged in \eqref{eyStartingPoint} this yields whence we clearly see that the generalisation error depends only on the covariance of $\lambda^0,\lambda^1,\lambda^2$ under the randomness of the shared input $\bx_{\rm test}$ at fixed weights, regardless of the validity of the Gaussian equivalence principle we assume in the replica computation.
+Plugged into \eqref{eyStartingPoint} this yields whence we clearly see that the generalisation error depends only on the covariance of $\lambda^0,\lambda^1,\lambda^2$ under the randomness of the shared input $\bx_{\rm test}$ at fixed weights, regardless of the validity of the Gaussian hypothesis on the post-activations~\eqref{eq:hypothesis_gaussian_test} we assume in the replica computation.
 This covariance was already computed in \eqref{eq:K}; we recall it here for the reader's convenience